mehshan/xlsx2struct/README.md

-# xlsx
+# xlsx2struct

-Go XLSX to struct library
+Go XLSX to struct library.

 ## Import the package